 Are you like me?
 Is the Filet O’ Fish your favorite McDonald’s sandwich, too?
+Although I love a good burger and fried chicken sandwiches, there’s nothing as good as a Crispy Fried Fish Sandwich.

 Ingredients:

 - Green Cabbage.
 Thinly shredded cabbage is the perfect topping.
 Adds texture and freshness.
 Buy pre-shredded cabbage to make it even easier.
+Or swap with iceberg lettuce.

 Tips for Deep Frying: